matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 The persisted state will generally include:

-* Any processed rooms (and whether the requesting user is able to join them).
+* Any processed rooms.
 * A queue of rooms to process (in depth-first order with rooms at the same level ordered according to below).
-* Pending information from the latest federation response.
+* Pending information from federation responses.

 ### Server-server API